uyha/cpp-template/README.md

 * `conan`

 ## Usage
-Just clone or download the project and start coding.
+Just clone/download the project or click the [Use this template](https://github.com/uyha/cpp_template/generate) button if you're using Github as your git hosting site and start coding.

 Users are encouraged to learn a bit about how [conan](https://docs.conan.io/en/latest/getting_started.html) works to better understand the `conanfile.txt` and how to add more